Youth Spinal Conditions

 The competitive athlete and most individuals who exercise regularly or maintain a level of fitness and core stability control are less prone to spine injury and problems due to the strength and flexibility of supporting structures.
-Your physiotherapist can assist the resolution of any deficits in this area.
 Luckily, issues involving the lower lumbar spine are rare in athletes and account for less than 10% of sports-related injuries.
 Injuries do occur in contact sports and with repetitive strain sports.
+Your physiotherapist can assist in the resolution of any deficits in this area.

-Spondylolisthesis is a significant concern and needs to be appropriately treated by a physiotherapist with a particular interest in these type of injuries.
+Spondylolisthesis is a significant concern and needs to be appropriately treated by a physiotherapist interested in these types of injuries.
 Luckily, most injuries are minor, self-limited, and respond quickly to physiotherapy treatment.

 Common Adolescent Spinal Injuries

 Midback (Thoracic Spine)

 Neck (Cervical Spine)

 For specific advice regarding youth neck or back pain, please seek the professional advice of your trusted spinal physiotherapist or doctor.

 You probably already know that a sports injury can affect not only your performance but also your lifestyle.
 The latest research continues to change sports injury management considerably.
 Our challenge is to keep up to date with the latest research and put them to work for you.

 How we treated you last year could vary significantly from how we treat you this year.
 The good news is that you can benefit considerably from our professional knowledge.